 1. Healthcare and Medical Diagnosis

-- Multimodal Disease Detection: Combines data from medical imaging, genetics, and patient history to enhance diagnostic accuracy and support early intervention.
+- Multimodal Disease Detection: Combines data from medical imaging, genetic records, and patient history to improve diagnostic accuracy and support earlier intervention.
+A model reading a chest X-ray while cross-referencing clinical notes and lab results can surface patterns that imaging alone would miss.

 2. Autonomous Vehicles